tair-opensource/RedisShake/README.md

-RedisShake is mainly used to synchronize data from one redis database to another.<br>
+RedisShake is mainly used to synchronize data from one redis to another.<br>
 Thanks to the Douyu's WSD team for the support. <br>

 * [中文文档](https://yq.aliyun.com/articles/691794)